 133 Art thou a brother or brethren?
 I salute you in the name of the Lord Jesus Christ, in token or remembrance of the everlasting covenant, in which covenant I receive you to fellowship, in a determination that is fixed, immovable, and unchangeable, to be your friend and brother through the grace of God in the bonds of love, to walk in all the commandments of God blameless, in thanksgiving, forever and ever.
 Amen.

 In The Grand Fundamental Principles of Mormonism: Joseph Smith's Unfinished Reformation, author Don Bradley argues that Joseph Smith was seeking to build a society of genuine friends bonded in friendship.
-One way to do this was through marriages between families through plural marriages where everyone is interconnected as sons in law and fathers in law and mothers in law and daughters in law, etc.; as a circle of friends seeking to build Zion by producing a righteous seed (a quasi-ethnic encultured Mormon People).
-This is why Don Bradley has recently argued as of 2023 (see this Ward Radio podcast episode starting at the 15 minute mark), that new research reveals Joseph’s motivations for plural marriage had more to do with generating a circle of friends bonded together through celestial sealings: as in many cases he was plurally married to women who were already months into a pregnancy and about to give birth to another man's child, and in that culture in the 1800s pregnant women did not have sex; and thus those particular polyandrous plural marriages would have most likely been sexless marriage sealings for eternity only.
+One way to do this was through marriages between families through plural marriages where everyone is interconnected as sons in law and fathers in law and mothers in law and daughters in law, etc., as a circle of friends seeking to build Zion: by producing a righteous seed (a quasi-ethnic encultured Mormon People).
+This is why Don Bradley has recently argued as of 2023 (see this Ward Radio podcast episode starting at the 15 minute mark), that new research reveals Joseph’s motivations for plural marriage had more to do with generating a circle of friends bonded together through celestial sealings: as in many cases he was plurally married to women who were already months into a pregnancy and about to give birth to another man's child, and in that culture in the 1800s pregnant women did not have sex as that was considered taboo; and thus those particular polyandrous plural marriages would have most likely been sexless marriage sealings for eternity only.
 So obviously there was a different motive for such sealings which Bradley discusses.

-If we then consider the motivations for temple rituals like baptism for the dead which was ultimately about bonding the dead to the living as eternal friends and brothers/sisters in the celestial realm; just as Joseph saw in vision his deceased brother Alvin in heaven.
+If we then consider the motivations for temple rituals like baptism for the dead which was ultimately about bonding the dead to the living as eternal friends and brothers/sisters in the celestial realm, just as Joseph saw in vision his deceased brother Alvin in heaven.
 So sealings of deceased fathers to sons, deceased siblings to siblings, generated a great Chain of Belonging.